-- Updated COHS web site, including data resources. - Annual surveillance report. - MIDAS module populated with occupational health indicator data. - Fact sheets or peer-reviewed publications on surveillance findings. - Oral presentations at conferences or webinars, including the CSTE annual conference.
+- Updated COHS web site, including data resources. - Annual surveillance report - Fact sheets or peer-reviewed publications on surveillance findings. - Oral presentations at conferences or webinars, including the CSTE annual conference.

 Project #2 Impact:

 Surveillance data are of little value if they are not ultimately used to monitor rates and trends, establish priorities, and determine the impact of intervention activities.
 The COHS currently collects 25 occupational health and safety surveillance measures, with many more planned for the coming years.
 The COHS needs to get its data out to stakeholders using the most up-to-date and effective methods.
 These stakeholders can then use the data to implement or evaluate prevention programs and safety efforts.
 The COHS has several current and planned ways to disseminate surveillance and study findings, in a variety of formats.